paramm-team/pybamm-param/README.md

 The following items should help detail contributions to and ways to work with this software:

 ### Codemeta
-The metadate is available in machine-readable format in the [codemeta.json](https://github.com/paramm-team/pybamm-param/blob/develop/codemeta.json) file.
+The metadata is available in machine-readable format in the [codemeta.json](https://github.com/paramm-team/pybamm-param/blob/develop/codemeta.json) file.

 ### Contributors